a·my·o·troph·ic lat·er·al scle·ro·sis

 noun: amyotrophic lateral sclerosis

-a progressive degeneration of the motor neurons in the central nervous system, leading to progressive weakness of the skeletal muscles, including muscles for breathing
+a degenerative disease of the motor neurons in adults causing weakness of the affected skeletal muscles, including the respiratory muscles

 THE RESPIRATORY OUTCOME OF ALS

-Noninvasive (nasal/oral mask) ventilation (NIV): a ventilator (small machine) delivers room air through the nose and/or mouth and into the lungs to support breathing.
+Noninvasive (nasal/oral) ventilation (NIV): positive pressure air is delivered from a ventilator (small, portable machine) through the nose and/or mouth and into the lungs to support breathing.
 NIV can be tolerated unless oral secretions become severe.

-- Comfort (hospice) care: if breathing support is no longer tolerated or desired.
+- Comfort (hospice) care: indicated if NIV is no longer tolerated due to severe oral secretions and tracheostomy invasive ventilation is not desired.